homalg-project/CAP_project/index.md

 Now you should be able to load CAP via LoadPackage( "CAP" );.

-### Docker

-You can also use the [Docker](http://www.docker.com) image from the SPP Computeralgebra, sppcomputeralgebra/sppdocker.
-It contains a proper installed version of GAP and CAP.

 ## Author{% if site.data.frontpage.authors.size != 1 %}s{% endif %}
 {% for person in site.data.frontpage.authors %}